Bumper to bumper on China lots, unsold cars spur strategy shift

 Chinese brands began hurting first, hit last year when industry-wide auto sales volume growth sputtered to just 2.5 percent, down from 32 percent in 2010 and 46 percent in 2009, when tax and other government incentives spurred demand.
 Most of the incentives have now been cancelled.

 Sales weakened for upscale foreign brands this year.
 In some cases, the inventory problems seem to have been exacerbated by aggressive sales goals, industry executives say.
-BMW (BMWG.DE), for example, is aiming to boost its annual China sales volume by 25 to 30 percent this year.
+BMW, for example, is aiming to boost its annual China sales volume by 25 to 30 percent this year.

 Some luxury brands are at a disadvantage because they lack domestic production.
 Nissan's Infiniti, for example, faces import taxes as well as unfavourable currency rates.